So, we’ve prepared some tips about the order of wedding procession to make your bridal march shipshape.

 The officiant is an honored and important person at the ceremony.
 He may go down the aisle together with the participants of the wedding processional, or come in from the side room.
 Officiant stands in front of the Altar close to the groom.
 There is a tradition when a bride asks her officiant some questions before the wedding.
 You may put a question to him on, for example,where to get a marriage license or about some religious instructions, or just ask for his blessing.

 The bridesmaids’ role is to help and assist the bride during the wedding preparations with the Matron of Honor.
 Briefly, their most important duty is to organize an unforgettable bachelorette party.
 At the wedding procession, when the bridesmaids come, it means that the bride herself is coming soon.
 They usually enter one-by-one.
 It happens quite often that the groomsmen accompany the bridesmaids and then wait for Bride and Groom near the Altar.

 Maid/Matron of Honor

 The Matron of Honor is a right-hand lady of the bride.
-During preparations, she assists the bride, helps her with the dress and veil and keeps an eye on her look until the bride’s entrance to a wedding processional.
+During preparations, she assists the bride, helps her with the dress and veil, and keeps an eye on her look until the bride’s entrance to a wedding processional.
 During the ceremony, the Matron of Honor goes after the bridesmaids and then stands on the bride’s side near the Altar.
 Sometimes keeping the groom’s ring is also her duty.
 If you’re too busy preparing for the wedding, don’t forget to ask your Maid to help you with the best registry items.
 Choosing gifts is such a challenging and time-consuming business, isn’t it?

 Flower Girl/Ring Bearer